 - Home health care workers and aides

 - Maintenance staff, including those who may not work directly with residents

 However, each state has different policies regarding who its mandated reporters are.
 For example, California elder abuse laws include employees of financial institutions as mandated reporters if they suspect financial abuse.

 Who Must Elder Abuse Be Reported To?

-Again, this depends on the laws in any given state, but mandated reporters must often contact the state’s Adult Protection Services (APS) or a similar agency.
+Who elder abuse needs to be reported to depends on the laws in any given state, but mandated reporters often must contact the state’s APS or a similar agency.

 State APS agencies are tasked with protecting vulnerable adults from abuse, neglect, or other forms of exploitation.
 These agencies may work in tandem with traditional law enforcement, but the two have different functions.

-Once elder abuse has been reported to the proper authorities, it may also be a good idea for a family to contact an attorney and discuss their legal options.
+Once elder abuse has been reported to the proper authorities, it may also be a good idea for a family to contact a nursing home abuse lawyer to discuss legal options.
 Attorneys can help families file civil lawsuits and pursue financial compensation to pay for medical bills and other expenses that stem from elder abuse.

-Reporting elder abuse gives the APS and law enforcement an opportunity to investigate the suspected abuse.
-It also allows attorneys to take the first step in helping victims after they have suffered.
-And, it can lead to victims getting the financial compensation that they need to fully recover.
+Additionally, reporting abuse allows attorneys to take the first step in helping victims after they have suffered.
+Formally documenting abuse can lead to victims getting the financial compensation they need to recover.